 - Have you ever been convicted of a relevant crime?

 Be sure to ask every prospective tenant these same questions!
+Also, make sure you don't offer different housing services to different tenants, as that wouldn't adhere to each tenant's rights.

 Disclaimer: Please note that this blog should not be used as a substitute for legal advice from a licensed attorney in Texas.
 Laws frequently change, and this post might not be updated at the time of your reading.